-Kansas Amber Alert Issued For Amber Lynn Rewerts-Schiavoni
+CANCELLED: Kansas Amber Alert Issued For Amber Lynn Rewerts-Schiavoni

 Suspect(s):

-Name: Darvike D White
+Name: Deshon D. White

 Height: 5 feet 9 inches